ibm-cloud-docs/loadbalancer-service/data-logging.md

 # Data logging
 {: #data-logging}

 Data and health check logs are valuable for debugging and maintenance purposes.
-With the data logging feature enabled, IBM Cloud Load Balancer forwards these logs to the [IBM Log Analysis](https://cloud.ibm.com/observe/logging){:external} under your account.
+With the data logging feature enabled, IBM Cloud Load Balancer forwards these logs to the [IBM Log Analysis](https://cloud.ibm.com/observe/logging){: external} under your account.
-{:shortdesc}
+{: shortdesc}

 You can enable or disable this feature by: